ccoenraets/forcejs/README.md

 # ForceJS

 ForceJS is a micro-library that makes it easy to use the Salesforce REST APIs in JavaScript applications.
-ForceJS allows you to easily login into Salesforce using OAuth, and to manipulate your Salesforce data using a simple API.
+ForceJS allows you to easily login to Salesforce using OAuth, and to manipulate your Salesforce data using a simple API.

 ForceJS is similar to [ForceTK](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit), but has no jQuery dependency and comes with an AngularJS version ([ForceNG](https://github.com/ccoenraets/forceng)).

-The main target for ForceJS are applications running on your own server (Heroku or elsewhere) and Cordova/Mobile SDK apps accessing Salesforce through REST services.
+The main target for ForceJS are applications running on your own server (Heroku or elsewhere) and Cordova/Mobile SDK applications.

-## Browser and Cordova Support without Code Changes
+## Browser and Cordova without Code Changes

 If you develop a hybrid application using the Mobile SDK, you often switch back and forth between running the app in the browser and on device: Developing in the browser is generally faster and easier to debug, but you still need to test device-specific features and check that everything runs as expected on the target platforms.
 The problem is that the configuration of OAuth and REST is different when running in the browser and on device.
 Here is a summary of the key differences: